NVIDIA/aistore/transport/README.md

 $ go test -v -tags=nethttp
 ```

-or, the same, with logs reditrected to stdout:
+or, the same, with logs redirected to stdout:

 ```sh

 $ go test -v -logtostderr=true -tags=nethttp
 ```

-For more examplesi, see [testing](#testing) below.
+For more examples, see [testing](#testing) below.

 ## Description